🇺🇸

 What Actually Works

 Whole Foods Market and Trader Joe's carry extensive, well-labelled dedicated vegan ranges in most major cities.
 Sprouts, Kroger, Target, and even Walmart stock solid plant-based selections.
-FALCPA allergen labelling makes ingredient reading reliable — use it.
-Grabbing supermarket-prepared food is the fastest and cheapest vegan strategy in the US, and often better than a restaurant for ingredient certainty.
+FALCPA allergen labelling makes ingredient reading reliable at the supermarket shelf.
+Grabbing supermarket-prepared food is the fastest and cheapest vegan strategy in the US, and often better than a restaurant for ingredient certainty, particularly on travel days and outside urban areas.

-The US has more dedicated vegan restaurants per capita than almost any country on earth.
-Chains like Veggie Grill, sweetgreen, and CAVA offer fully labelled vegan menus.
-At Chipotle, build your own bowl — beans, rice, fajita vegetables, guacamole, and salsa — and confirm bean preparation.
-In any top-10 US city, HappyCow returns dozens of fully dedicated venues within walking distance.
+The US has more dedicated vegan restaurants per capita than almost any country.
+Chains like Veggie Grill, sweetgreen, and CAVA offer fully labelled plant-based menus.
+At Chipotle, build a bowl with rice, black beans (confirm preparation), fajita vegetables, guacamole, and salsa.
+In any top-10 US city, using the "Vegan Only" filter on restaurant discovery apps surfaces dozens of fully dedicated venues where every item on the menu is safe without negotiation.

-Mexican-American restaurants are ubiquitous and can be excellent for vegans — but refried beans and flour tortillas are the two primary lard traps.
-Ask both questions directly; most kitchens will substitute willingly.
-Redirect to corn tortillas, black beans (usually safer than pinto), rice, guacamole, and salsa-based dishes.
-Fajita vegetables cooked in oil are reliably safe once you specify no butter or cheese.
+Mexican-American restaurants are ubiquitous and can be excellent for vegans once you ask the two lard questions.
+Ask about refried beans first, then flour tortillas; most kitchens will substitute willingly.
+Redirect to corn tortillas, black beans, rice, guacamole, and salsa-based dishes.
+Fajita vegetables cooked in oil are reliably safe once you specify no butter.
+The negotiation takes thirty seconds and unlocks a large and affordable menu.

 Plan ahead for rural and interstate travel

-Highway rest stops and rural small-town diners often offer very limited vegan options — a plain side salad and fries (check the fryer) may be your only choices.
-Stock up at the last supermarket before leaving an urban area.
+Highway rest stops and rural small-town diners often offer very limited options, a plain side salad and fries with confirmed vegetable oil may be your only choices.
+Stock up at the last major supermarket before leaving an urban area.
 Road trips across the Midwest and South require more advance planning than any other US travel context.
-The coasts and the interior are genuinely two different countries for a vegan traveller.
+Pack your own food for travel days instead of hoping to find something on the road, and most of the frustration goes away.

 Know Before You Go